-We have a slow session (or learning session) in Kansas City, which was my inspiration for revamping Michael Duffy’s website.
+We have a learning session in Kansas City, which was my inspiration for revamping Michael Duffy’s website.
 For more general information about what we offer click here.
 For the current learning session agenda, click here.
 For more information about The Kansas City School of Irish Music click here.
 For a brief history of Slowplayers.org click here.

 This web page was created for the sole purpose of passing on the playing of traditional Irish music free to everyone.